All-Hands-AI/OpenHands/docs/examples/LOCAL_LLM_GUIDE.md

 ## 5. Modify config file:

-- after running `make setup-config` you will see a generated file called `config.toml` in `OpenDevin/`.
+- After running `make setup-config` you will see a generated file `OpenDevin/config.toml`.

-- open this file and modify it to your needs based on this template:
+- Open this file and modify it to your needs based on this template:

 ```
-LLM_API_KEY="Ollama"
+LLM_API_KEY="ollama"
 LLM_MODEL="ollama/<model_name>"
 LLM_EMBEDDING_MODEL="local"
 LLM_BASE_URL="http://localhost:<port_number>"
 WORKSPACE_DIR="./workspace"
 ```
 Notes:
+- The API key should be set to `"ollama"`
-- The API key does not matter and the base url needs to be `localhost` default port is `11434`.
+- The base url needs to be `localhost`
+- By default ollama port is `11434` unless you set it
-- `model_name` needs to be the entire model name.
-Ex. `LLM_MODEL="ollama/llama2:13b-chat-q4_K_M"`
+- `model_name` needs to be the entire model name
+    - Example: `LLM_MODEL="ollama/llama2:13b-chat-q4_K_M"`

 ## 6. Start OpenDevin: